Isaac-Tong/selectionphobia-mobile/readme.md

 ## Privacy Policy
-To comply with relevant privacy laws, a [website that describes my privacy policy](https://isaac-tong.github.io/selection_phobia_privacypolicy/) (hosted on GitHub Pages) is created.
+To comply with relevant privacy laws, a [website](https://isaac-tong.github.io/selection_phobia_privacypolicy/) that describes my privacy policy (hosted on GitHub Pages) is created.
+It can be accessed with the link below. https://isaac-tong.github.io/selection_phobia_privacypolicy/

-https://isaac-tong.github.io/selection_phobia_privacypolicy/